Strong Customer Authentication

 Frequently Asked Questions

-Please read through the important information below and in our FAQ regarding the Strong Customer Authentication regulation being introduced on 14 September 2021 (recently moved from 31 December 2020).
+Please read through the important information below and in our FAQ regarding the Strong Customer Authentication regulation being introduced on 14 March 2022.
 Please note that since 1 January 2021 we have seen an increase in banks requesting SCA for transactions.

 Our free webinar, recorded on 25 July 2019, is available to view on demand.